Fédération Française des clubs alpins et de montagne

 The Fédération Française des clubs alpins et de montagne (FFCAM) is a federation of clubs promoting mountain sports.
 It offers multiple training programs and courses to help people understand mountains and manages 142 mountain huts, mostly in the Alps and the Pyrenees.

 It has evolved and grown greatly since its creation in 1874 as the Club alpin français (CAF).
-It was renamed on January 30, 2005 during its 5th congress, in Chambéry.
-It has become a sport federation with 241 affiliated associations, bringing together some tens of thousands of people in a single group.
-Almost 90,000 people are licensed through it to date.
+It was renamed on 30 January 2005 during its 5th congress, in Chambéry.
+It has become a sport federation with 430 affiliated associations, bringing together some tens of thousands of people in a single group.
+About 110,000 people are licensed through it to date.
 Regional and departmental committees relay the actions of the federation on a local level.